-Sometimes, members of government will hold Town Hall meetings.

 Town Hall meetings are meetings that are open to everyone.

-People can come and ask questions about a problem or policy.

-Or, they can tell their members of government what they think.
+People can come and ask questions about a problem or policy, or tell their members of government what they think.
 This is a good chance to talk to members of the government in person.

-You can let them know about the problems that matter to you.

-You can ask them questions without having a one-on-one meeting with them.
+You can let them know about the problems that matter to you, and ask them questions without having a one-on-one meeting with them.